 For many of the above facts, I am very grateful to several kind people, all of whom have turned out to be distant cousins!
 In particular I would like to thank; Jane Aires, Wendy Monaco, Chris Donaldson and Sheila Dixon (nee Crofts) for their generous and helpful contributions to the Crofts family tree.

-In 1873, Thomas married Sarah Jane Crisp and had five children of their own:
+On the 29th April 1873 Thomas married Sarah Jane Crisp, and they had five children of their own:

 Close inspection of the photograph appears to show an absence of wedding rings so it would suggest a pre-1910 sitting.
 (Possibly an Engagement photograph.)